JoinCODED/WS-Dart-M7-Functions/01_functions/15_firstWhere.md

 Omar
 ```

-We can add a second argument to the `firstWhere` method that gets executed if we didn't find any item that matches the condition:
+We can add a second argument to the `firstWhere` method that gets executed if we don't find any item that matches the condition:

 ```dart
 void main() {